Spray acrylic paint by a Traditional Painter professional

-I know that some people reading this will say ‘I have a 3 stage turbine and it sprays just fine’ and that’s ok if you’re happy with the finish.
-But if you used this next to a Graco TurboForce 9.5 plus compressor you would see a marked difference in both performance and finish quality.
+I know that some people reading this will say ‘I have a 3 stage turbine and it sprays just fine’.
+That’s ok if you’re happy with the finish.
+However, if you used this next to a Graco TurboForce 9.5 plus compressor you would see a marked difference in both performance and finish quality.

 HVLP speed and control

-HVLP is slow, though not as slow as a brush and roller, but if you’ve had any experience with an airless pump you will be a little disappointed with HVLP, performance wise.
+HVLP is slow, though not as slow as a brush and roller.
+But if you’ve had any experience with an airless pump you will be a little disappointed with HVLP, in terms of performance.

 To follow: Spraying acrylic paint with airless

 This is a guest post from Ron Taylor, a member of the Traditional Painter network working from south of Birmingham to Evesham, specialising in painted kitchens and furniture.
+(His colleague Scot Hindley spray paints kitchens in Cheshire.)
 In 2004, Ron took the plunge ahead of the rest of the UK pack, and he is definitely now an authority on brushing acrylic paint, using a roller, spraying acrylic with HVLP and spraying acrylic paint with airless.
-Ron uses acrylic paints on all his private residential work and can be contacted on………..07905 895502 firstname.lastname@example.org
+Ron uses acrylic paints on all his private residential work and can be contacted via his website.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.